 Government support for rural telemedicine

-Other government agencies have lifted their collective heads up to recognize the value, and power, of telemedicine in meeting the needs of patients across America.
-Just recently, the chairman of the Federal Communications Commission (FCC) announced that he has support to increase funding for the Universal Service Fund’s Rural Healthcare Program by $171 million a year.
-Chairman Ajit Pai said a majority of FCC commissioners support expansion of the funding cap from $400 to $571 million.
+Other government agencies have lifted their collective heads to recognize the value, and power, of telemedicine in meeting the needs of patients across America.
+The chairman of the Federal Communications Commission (FCC) recently announced that he has support to increase funding for the Universal Service Fund’s Rural Healthcare Program by $171 million a year.
+Chairman Ajit Pai said most FCC commissioners support the expansion of the funding cap from $400 to $571 million.
 “Telemedicine is vital in many communities that may not otherwise have access to high-quality health care.
 The Federal Communications Commission has an important role in promoting it.”

-Veterans’ received a boost as well, with the passage of a bill that will improve the delivery of healthcare through telemedicine for veterans.
-The Veteran’s Administration(VA) announced that a new federal law has been passed that will allow telehealth services to be delivered to veterans across state lines.
+Veterans received a boost as well, with the passage of a bill that will improve healthcare delivery through telemedicine for veterans.
+The Veteran’s Administration(VA) announced that a new federal law had been passed to allow telehealth services to be delivered to veterans across state lines.
 This is an important advance in telemedicine.
-Previously, laws prohibited the delivery of telemedicine services across state lines except in very specific, very narrow cases.
-Now, VA doctors, nurses and other health-care providers can use telehealth technology to deliver care to veterans.
-According to the VA it can now be delivered “regardless of where in the United States the provider or veteran is located, including when care will occur across state lines or outside a VA facility.”
+Previously, laws prohibited the delivery of telemedicine services across state lines except in particular, very narrow cases.
+Now, VA doctors, nurses, and other healthcare providers can use telehealth technology to deliver care to veterans.
+According to the VA, it can now be delivered “regardless of where in the United States the provider or veteran is located, including when care will occur across state lines or outside a VA facility.”

-Consequently, that’s a win for veterans, and for telemedicine, whether it supports veterans living in rural or urban areas.
-It appears to be a significant step that begins to loosen the reins on telemedicine so that it can do what it does best – provide health services across barriers to care.
+Consequently, that’s a win for veterans and telemedicine, whether it supports veterans living in rural or urban areas.
+It appears to be a significant step that begins to loosen the reins on telemedicine to do what it does best – provide health services across barriers to care.

 Rural healthcare is more than the existence of one small hospital serving the people in a remote area.
-It is communities of real people with very real healthcare needs.
-It is an aging rural population with chronic disease management needs that may not be able to access care.
+It is communities of real people with genuine healthcare needs.
+It is an aging rural population with chronic disease management needs that may not access care.
 The technology is available to make miles disappear.
 It can successfully deliver providers and health care into the living rooms of these people.
 To not do so is irresponsible.